hashgraph/stablecoin-studio/contracts/README.md

 In order to create stable coins, a Factory and a HederaERC20 contracts must be deployed first.
 Once deployed, creating stable coins will be as simple as invoking the "deployStableCoin" method of the Factory passing the token basic information and the HederaERC20 contract address as input arguments.

-> IoBuilders will provide a common Factory and HederaERC20 contracts for everbody to use.
+> IoBuilders will provide a common Factory and HederaERC20 contracts for everbody to use in the Testnet network.
 The addresses of the Factory Proxy and the HederaERC20 contracts are hardcoded in the SDK module.

 ## Deploy Factory
-If you want to deploy your own Factory contract do the following steps:
+If you want to deploy your own Factory contracts do the following steps:
    1. Deploy the Factory **Logic** smart contract (*StableCoinFactory.sol*).
    2. Deploy the Factory **Proxy Admin** smart contract (*StableCoinFactoryProxyAdmin.sol*).
    3. Deploy the Factory **Proxy** smart contract (*StableCoinFactoryProxy.sol*) setting the Factory logic as the implementation and the Factory proxy admin as the admin.

 ## Create Stable Coins
-Once the Factory has been deployed (or if you are using the common Factory), creating stable coins is very simple, just invoke one single method of the Factory's Logic : `deployStableCoin(...)`
+Once the Factory has been deployed (or if you are using the common Factory), creating stable coins is very simple, just invoke one single method of the Factory's Logic (through the Factory's Proxy): `deployStableCoin(...)`
 > it can be easily done from the CLI and/or UI of the project, for more information on that check their respective README.md

 These are the steps the creation method will perform when creating a new stable coin: